python/devguide/committing.rst

    core developers and members of the `Python Triage Team`_ can apply labels to GitHub pull requests).

-* **Does the pull request have a label indicating that the submitter has signed the CLA?**
+* **Does the pull request pass a check indicating that the submitter has signed the CLA?**
    Make sure that the contributor has signed a `Contributor Licensing Agreement <https://www.python.org/psf/contrib/contrib-form/>`_ (CLA), unless their change has no possible intellectual property